Dstroede/reading-notes/Code201/201-Class2Notes.md

 # Class 2 Notes

+## Why this topic matters as it relates to what you are studying in this module.
+this us the very basics of HTML CSS and Javascript.
+We are still defining functions as of now but having a firm grasp on what these terms mean and how they could be used will allow us to expand to more complex questions later.
 ## Why is it important to use semantic elements in our HTML?

 Semantics give a clear description of what each element does. iwthout it our code is vague and can be difficult for others to read or edit.